Ottoman Egypt: Defeat of the Turkish army

-Assassination
+Defeat and retreat of the French

-On 14 June, Kléber was assassinated by Suleiman al-Halabi, and was said to have been incited to the deed by a Janissary refugee at Jerusalem, who had brought letters to the sheikhs of the Azhar.
+On 14 June, Kléber was assassinated by Suleiman al-Halabi, and was said to have been incited to the deed by a Janissary refugee at Jerusalem, who had brought letters to the sheikhs of Al-Azhar.
 Although they gave him no support, three of the sheikhs were executed by the French as accessories-before-the-fact.
 The assassin himself was tortured and impaled, despite the promise of a pardon if he named his associates.
-The command of the army then devolved on General J.F.
-(Baron de) Menou, a man who had professed Islam, and who endeavoured to conciliate the Muslim population by various measures—such as excluding all Christians (with the exception of one Frenchman) from the divan, replacing Copts who were in government service with Muslims, and subjecting French residents to taxes.
+The command of the army then devolved on General Jacques-Francois Menou, a man who had professed Islam, and who endeavoured to conciliate the Muslim population by various measures—such as excluding all Christians (with the exception of one Frenchman) from the divan, replacing Copts who were in government service with Muslims, and subjecting French residents to taxes.
 Whatever popularity might have been gained by these measures was counteracted by his declaration of a French protectorate over Egypt, which was to count as a French colony.

-In the first weeks of March 1801, the English under Sir Ralph Abercromby effected a landing at Abu Qir, and proceeded to invest Alexandria, where they were attacked by Menou; the French were repulsed, but the English commander was mortally wounded in the action.
-On the 25th, fresh Turkish reinforcements arrived with the fleet of the Kapudan Pasha Hüseyin.
-A combined English and Turkish force was sent to take Rashid.
-On 30 May, General A. D. Belliard, the French commander in Cairo, was assailed on two sides by British forces under General John Hely Hutchinson and Turks under Yusuf Pasha; after negotiations, Belliard agreed to evacuate Cairo and to sail with his 13,734 troops to France.
-On 30 August, Menou was compelled to accept similar conditions, and his force of 10,000 left Alexandria for Europe in September.
-This was the termination of the French occupation of Egypt.
+In the first weeks of March 1801, a British expeditionary force under Sir Ralph Abercromby effected a landing at Abu Qir, and proceeded to invest Alexandria, where they were attacked by Menou; the French were repulsed, but Abercromby was mortally wounded in the action.
+On the 25th, fresh Ottoman reinforcements arrived with the fleet of the Kapudan Pasha Küçük Hüseyin Pasha.
+A combined Anglo-Ottoman force was sent to take Rosetta.
+On 30 May, Augustin Daniel Belliard, the French commander in Cairo, was assailed on two sides by British forces under General John Hely-Hutchinson and Ottoman troops under Yusuf Pasha; after negotiations, Belliard agreed to evacuate Cairo and to sail with his 13,734 remaining soldiers to France.
+On 30 August, Menou was compelled to accept similar conditions, and his force of 10,000 men left Alexandria for Europe in September.
+This was the termination of the French occupation of Egypt, as the French in defeat would never return to Egypt during Napoleon's rule.
 The chief permanent monument of the occupation was the Description de l'Egypte, compiled by the French savants who accompanied the expedition.